Social Work (SWK)

 SWK A330 Social Work Practice with Individuals 4 Credits

-Prerequisites: SWK A430 with a minimum grade of C.
+Prerequisites: SWK A151 with a minimum grade of C and SWK A243 with a minimum grade of C.

-SWK A342 Human Behavior in the Social Environment 3 Credits
+SWK A335 Human Behavior in the Social Environment 3 Credits

-Uses a multidimensional framework to assess the biological, psychological, social, cultural and spiritual dimensions of human behavior across the lifespan.
-Applies theories and perspectives to understand the behavior of individuals, families, groups, organizations, and communities and to guide practice with client systems.
+Examines the biological, psychological, social, cultural, and spiritual dimensions of human behavior across the lifespan.
+Integrates theory and diverse perspectives in the context of individuals, families, groups, organizations, and communities to guide anti-oppressive practice with client systems.

 SWK A363 Great Books in Social Work 3 Credits